fatmasevinck/enetLTS/paper/paper.md

 The main function `enetLTS()` provides similar options for the values of the elastic net penalty.
 For the tuning parameter $\lambda$, a user supplied sequence option is available.
 If this is not provided, the default is chosen with steps of size -0.025 lambda00 with $0\le\lambda\le$ lambda00, where lambda00 is determined based on the robustified point-biserial correlation, see @Kurnaz18.

-The evaluation criterion results for to the candidates of tuning parameters is avaliable in a heatmap if the argument `crit.plot` is assigned to `"TRUE"` (which is omitted here).
+The evaluation criterion results for to the candidates of tuning parameters is available in a heat map if the argument `crit.plot` is assigned to `"TRUE"` (which is omitted here).
 To determine the updated parameter $\lambda$ (`lambdaw`) for the reweighting step, 5-fold cross-validation based on the `cv.glmnet()` function is used from the `glmnet` package for the current `family` option.

 Similarly, `plotCoef.enetLTS()` visualizes the coefficients.
 The other plot functions are re-organized for binary regression.
 In `plotResid.enetLTS()`, residuals are turned into the deviances, and this plot function produces two plots which are deviances vs index, and deviances vs fitted values (link function). `plotDiagnostic.enetLTS()` shows the response variable vs fitted values (link function).
 Some of these plots are presented in Figure \ref{fig:ResidDiagbinom}.